MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ## 4 - Grant Azure Data Explorer permissions

-The managed identity must have at least [Database User](../access-control/role-based-access-control.md) permissions over the databases referenced in your continuous export query.
+The managed identity must have at least Database User permissions over the databases referenced in your continuous export query.
+For more information, see [role-based access control](../access-control/role-based-access-control.md).

 To grant permissions, run the following command: